ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 Furthermore, limiting the use of bearer tokens and AS-provided keys to only highly trusted AS's and limited circumstances prevents the attacker from being able to willingly exfiltrate their token to an unsuspecting client instance.

+## Introspection of Token Keys

+The introspection response defined in {{introspection}} provides a means for the AS to tell the RS the key material needed to validate the key proof of the request.
+Capture of the introspection response can expose these security keys to an attacker.
+In the case of asymmetric cryptography, only the public key is exposed, and the token cannot be re-used by the attacker based on this result alone.
+This could potentially divulge information about the client instance that was unknown otherwise.

+If an access token is bound to a symmetric key, the RS will need access to the full key value in order to validate the key proof of the request, as described in {{security-key-proof}}.
+However, divulging the key material to the RS also gives the RS the ability to create a new request with the token.
+In this circumstance, the RS is under similar risk of token exfiltration and re-use as a bearer token, as described in {{security-token-reuse-by-rs}}.
+Consequently, symmetric keys should only be used in systems where the RS can be fully trusted to not create a new request with tokens presented to it.

 # Privacy Considerations {#Privacy}